$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 If you can find the root cause of the problem and rule out a medical issue you can solve this problem and eliminate this unwanted behavior of cats peeing outside the litter box.

-two cats
+vector - two cats reading

 Such thoughtful ideas dear!